Softlandia background

 Indexing speed stats from the ColPali paper

 Text extraction from documents might still add value and assist the search alongside images.
-Nonetheless, chunking as a technique will soon become just one way to implement AI search systems.
+Nonetheless, chunking as a technique will soon become just one approach to implementing AI search systems.

 Vision-RAG in Practice: Paligemma, ColPali, and Vector Databases